-I build custom wheels that are optimized for Riding Far, doing bikepacking races, and ultra-distance cycling.
-Use the form below if you’d like a quote for a wheelset or single wheel that is optimized for a certain riding style or rider.
+I build custom Ride Far Wheels for bikepacking, ultra-distance and long-distance cycling.
+Use the form below if you’d like a quote for a wheelset or a single wheel that is optimized for a certain riding style or rider.

 If you are simply looking for a reasonably standard front wheel with a dynamo hub then I list several stock options offered by online retailers on the page about Wheels.
 If you can’t find what you want with standard options then continue reading:

 I’ve been building wheels for myself and friends as a hobby for over 15 years.
 I also regularly build wheels as part of my job as a bike mechanic (I’ve worked at The Bike in Lausanne, Switzerland for the past 6 years).
 In total, I’ve built several hundred wheels including many that have been or will be used in the Transcontinetal Race and Trans Am Bike Race:

 Jack: “Chris recommended & built the wheels I used in the Transcontinental Race No4.
 They were perfect: I didn’t even have to think about the wheels while I was racing, which is exactly how it should be.”

 Alain: “I needed a front wheel with a dynamo hub for TCR#3.
 As an ultra endurance racing rookie, I had no idea what to get.
 Chris helped me choose the right components; they worked perfectly in the challenging terrain and weather conditions I encountered.”

 As you can see by reading the Wheels page, I like to analyze the properties of hubs, rims, spokes and spoke lacing patterns, and to understand how these aspects interact to make a strong, reliable, and reasonably fast and light wheel.
 In addition, I find it very satisfying to take a rim, hub, spokes, and nipples and turn them into a wheel that is far greater than the sum of its parts.